mroonga/mroonga/doc/source/install.rst

 Groonga should be already installed.

-Install groonga
+Install Groonga
 ^^^^^^^^^^^^^^^

-Build and install the latest groonga.
+Build and install the latest Groonga.

 http://groonga.org/docs/